AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

   - For character arrays, a static \e vtable is defined.
 For other element types, a definition has to be performed
   - If boxed from a C++ array (which is non-customizable boxing) boxing is performed \c constexpr.
-  - With all built-in \alib types (like \b AString), boxing is performed \c constexpr.
+  - With all \alib string-types (like \b AString), boxing is performed \c constexpr.
-  - Custom types need to provide a \c constexpr specialization of \b T_Boxer::Write.
+  - Custom types need to provide a \c constexpr specialization of \b BoxTraits::Write as well as a static \e vtable.

 - <b>Enum Types:</b><br>
   Boxing of all enum types is performed \c constexpr.
 Consequently all that is needed is